Namrata Joshi

 • Creation of a new column (F)-% protein.

 I found out the % of proteins from the total calories of items.
-It was achieved by getting the total protein calories in an item first (Each gram of protein contains 4 calories) and then dividing by total calories of an item.
+It was achieved by getting the total protein calories in an item first (Each gram of protein contains 4 calories) and then dividing it by the total calories of an item.

 Hence, I created a new column and used the following formula by multiplying proteins column values by 4 and dividing by calories column values.